Inside the high-stakes world of designing for 911 operators

 It all added up to become a more natural directional workflow, according to Motorola.
 While dispatchers previously darted their eyes in every direction, like a fly exploring a room at random, Motorola designed a case to work its way from left to right.
 A call comes in on the left, and it’s assigned a card with its main information.
 As it’s dispatched, the card moves to the middle.
 And as it’s completed, it moves to the right.
 This keeps pertinent data flowing like a train, rather than scatted around everywhere.

-As for the capabilities described to me by Matthew Sinclair, SVP of software at Motorola Solutions, they don’t sound so far from an episode of CSI at all.
+As for the capabilities described to me by Andrew Sinclair, SVP of software at Motorola Solutions, they don’t sound so far from an episode of CSI at all.
 But all of that seamless integration requires more buy-in to the Motorola platform—both figuratively and literally.
 Funding for 911 varies vastly by state, and due to some extremely esoteric policies, funding for the industry has stayed stagnant or even dropped as operational costs have risen over time.
 It’s a reason that the company actually assists clients in seeking government grants.

 “Come September first of this year, I have to decide, can I only afford it for our county or our region.
 It’s hard for me.
 Every 911 call is as important as the next,” says Pitt.
 “That’s what keeps me awake at night.
 It’s not the calls.
 It’s the funding.
 I want to provide the same services for all our counties.”